standard-for-public-code/standard-for-public-code/glossary.md

 ## Codebase

-Any discrete package of code (both source and policy), the tests and documentation required to implement a piece of policy or software.
+Any discrete package of code (both source and policy), the tests and the documentation required to implement a piece of policy or software.

 This can be – for example – a document or a version-control repository.